EricWhiteDev/OpenXmlSdkTs/README.md

 ## Content Types and Relationship Types

-Instead of memorizing long URIs, use the `ContentType` and `RelationshipType` static lookups.
+Instead of using long URIs, use the `ContentType` and `RelationshipType` static lookups.

 ```typescript
 import { ContentType, RelationshipType } from "openxmlsdkts";